 Once i was sure there was nothing out of place i walked over to the pile of frozen rabbits i had collected over the last few days and added the newest addition to the pile.
 I took a long remorseful look at the small pile of frozen bodies.
 I hated that i had to kill, It was the complete opposite of everything i believed in, but these animals where my only source of food at the moment and i had to keep my strength up and that meant doing things i hated doing.

 I was certain i was now frozen half to death and decided to turn in for the night, praying to whoever would listen i would be able to keep myself warm in the minimal pelt blankets i had.
 Walking into my shelter i quickly changed out of my large winter coat, that was starting to drip freezing water from the fallen snowflakes that had dusted the fabric, got into a dry change of clothes and hopped under my fur blanket, hoping sleep would take me quickly.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, AmandaE23Write a Review